pettiboy/better-wallet/better-wallet-web/README.md

 ## Usage Guide

-### Setting Up Cold Wallet (Device 1)
+### Setting Up Hot Wallet (Web App)

-1. Open the app in your browser
+1. Open the web app in your browser
 2. Complete the onboarding flow
-3. Choose "Cold Wallet" on the setup screen
-4. A new Ethereum wallet will be generated
-5. **Important**: Write down and safely store the recovery phrase shown in Settings
-6. Keep this device offline (turn off WiFi/cellular) for maximum security

-### Setting Up Hot Wallet (Device 2)

-1. Open the app in a different browser/tab
-2. Complete the onboarding flow
-3. Choose "Hot Wallet" on the setup screen
+3. Choose "Connect to Cold Wallet" on the setup screen
-4. Scan the wallet address QR code from your cold wallet
+4. Scan the wallet address QR code from your mobile app
 5. Your hot wallet is now connected and can view balance

+### Setting Up Cold Wallet (Mobile App)

+1. Install and set up the Better Wallet mobile app
+2. Generate a new wallet or import existing one
+3. Keep the mobile app offline for maximum security
+4. Use the mobile app to sign transactions

 ### Sending Transactions

-#### Step 1: Create Transaction (Hot Wallet)
+#### Step 1: Create Transaction (Web App)
 1. Navigate to "Send Transaction"
 2. Enter recipient address (0x...)
 3. Enter amount in ETH
 4. Tap "Create Transaction"
 5. An unsigned transaction QR code will appear

-#### Step 2: Sign Transaction (Cold Wallet)
+#### Step 2: Sign Transaction (Mobile App)
-1. Open the cold wallet
+1. Open the Better Wallet mobile app
 2. Tap "Sign Transaction"
-3. Scan the unsigned transaction QR from hot wallet
+3. Scan the unsigned transaction QR from web app
 4. Review transaction details carefully
 5. Tap "Sign Transaction"
 6. A signed transaction QR code will appear

-#### Step 3: Broadcast Transaction (Hot Wallet)
+#### Step 3: Broadcast Transaction (Web App)
-1. On the hot wallet, tap "Scan Signed Transaction"
+1. On the web app, tap "Scan Signed Transaction"
-2. Scan the signed transaction QR from cold wallet
+2. Scan the signed transaction QR from mobile app
 3. Transaction will be broadcasted to the network
 4. Transaction hash will be displayed